 2026 Fauna Rescue SA Workshops

-It is recommended that new members attend the New Members Orientation Workshop to gain information regarding wildlife rescue and care.
+It is recommended that new members attend the New Members Orientation Workshop

 Introduction to Wildlife Rescue

-Sunday 15th February – Fauna Rescue HQ, 24 Gaelic Avenue, Holden Hill from 11.00am till 3.00pm
+Saturday 4th July – Fauna Rescue SA Headquarters, 24 Gaelic Avenue, Holden Hill from 11.00am till 3.00pm

 This workshop teaches the skills for new Rescuers to catch, handle and transport injured or sick wild animals in the safest manner for both the Rescuer and for the animal.
-It concentrates on the scenarios that Fauna Rescue most commonly attends, as well as introducing Rescuers to situations that they may encounter after they have gained some experience.
+It concentrates on the scenarios that Fauna Rescue SA most commonly attends, as well as introducing Rescuers to situations that they may encounter after they have gained some experience.

 To build confidence and deepen knowledge, individual species-specific courses are recommended as a next step in training.

-Saturday 21st March – Fauna Rescue HQ, 24 Gaelic Avenue, Holden Hill from 11.00am till 3.00pm
+Sunday 19th July – Fauna Rescue HQ, 24 Gaelic Avenue, Holden Hill from 11.00am till 1.00pm

 Learn how to rescue, transport and care for birds